Are You Ready to Find a Drug Addiction Detox Treatment Georgia?

 Is Stigma Making Atlanta’s Heroin Epidemic Worse?

 There doesn’t seem to be a simple reason why the heroin triangle exists in the Atlanta suburbs.
 Obviously, the mass overprescribing of pain medication started the epidemic.
 We also know that many users switch to heroin because it’s less expensive than pills and they get a stronger, shorter high.
-So maybe users just aren’t seeking treatment or they don’t have access to the right treatment.
+So maybe users just aren’t seeking treatment or they don’t have access to the right medical drug detox center in Georgia.

 Our society still views heroin users as “addicts” and “low life’s.”
 In upper-class communities, there is often pressure to present one’s self in a positive light, so as not to reflect badly on the family.
 Therefore, many heroin users may not ask for help for fear of stigma or rejection from their families.
 Maybe they just don’t want to have to attend rehab or NA meetings and be labeled as a forever “addict.”